-Americans of all ages have an insatiable appetite for education and self-improvement, and no society in history has educated its young more persistently or at greater expense than the US.
-Around 85 per cent of students complete high school and the US also has a higher percentage of college graduates (some 55 per cent) than any other country.
+Around 90 percent of students in the United States complete high school and the US also has a higher percentage of college graduates (over 50 percent) than many countries.
 Many American universities and other higher education institutions are internationally renowned (the US arguably has the best undergraduate education system in the world) and their student bodies include thousands of foreign students from all corners of the globe.

-Full-time education is compulsory in all states and includes the children of foreign nationals permanently or temporarily resident in the US for a minimum of one year.
-However, admission to a public school for foreign children is dependent on the type and duration of the visa granted to their parents, and attendance may not be possible.
-Compulsory schooling lasts from 8 to 13 years (depending on the state) and usually commences at the age of six or seven and continues until between 16 and 18.
-The typical American receives 12 years of education, although the average is lower in rural areas and small towns (apart from university towns), and higher in metropolitan areas.
+Full-time education is compulsory in all states and includes the children of foreign nationals permanently or temporarily residing in the US for a minimum of one year.
+All children, regardless of their parent’s legal status, have the right to enroll in school in the US.
+Compulsory schooling usually commences at the age of six and continues until between 14 and 18 depending on the state.
+The typical American receives 12 years of education (known as K-12), although the average is lower in rural areas and small towns (apart from university towns), and higher in metropolitan areas.

 Public and private schools in the US

-There’s no federal education system in the US, where education is the responsibility of individual states and districts.
+There’s no federal education system in the US, where education is primarily the responsibility of individual states and districts.
 Consequently, education standards and requirements vary considerably from state to state and district to district.
-No fees are payable in public (state) primary and secondary schools, which are attended by around 90 per cent of children (schoolchildren of all ages are usually referred to as students).
-The other 10 per cent attend private fee-paying schools, most of which are church-sponsored (often Roman Catholic) parochial schools.
-Most public schools (pre-school, elementary and high) are co-educational (mixed) day schools.
+Because schools rely heavily on property taxes for funding, it is usually the case that higher income districts have better schools.
+No fees are payable in public (state) primary and secondary schools, which are attended by around 90 percent of children (schoolchildren of all ages are usually referred to as students).
+The other 10 percent attend private fee-paying schools, most of which are church-sponsored (often Roman Catholic) parochial schools.
+The number of students enrolling in private schools has been decreasing for the last two decades.

-Private schools include day and boarding schools and are mostly co-educational (often abbreviated to ‘coed’, which confusingly also refers to female college students), although some are single sex.
-There’s also a growing trend (an increase of 15 per cent per year) for children to be educated at home and it’s estimated that some 2 to 3 million Americans (3 per cent of the school-age population) are taught by parents at home or in communal classes.
+There’s also a growing trend (an increase of 15 percent per year) for children to be educated at home and it’s estimated that some 2 to 3 million Americans (3 percent of the school-age population) are taught by parents at home or in communal classes.

 Formal education comprises three levels: elementary, secondary and higher.
+Secondary school usually consists of middle school (grades 6-8) and high school (grades 9-12).
 Vocational training, adult education, and special schools or classes also form part of the education programme in most states.
-Many states and communities provide schools or special classes for children with special educational needs, including those with emotional and behavioural problems, moderate and severe learning difficulties, communication problems, partial hearing or physical disabilities.
-There are also private schools catering for gifted and talented children, and most public schools have gifted and talented programmes.
+Many states and communities provide schools or special classes for children with special educational needs, including those with emotional and behavioral problems, moderate and severe learning difficulties, communication problems, partial hearing or physical disabilities.
+There are also private schools catering for gifted and talented children, and most public schools have gifted and talented programs.

 Separation of state and religion

 The US constitution requires the separation of state and religion and forbids religious observance in public schools (although there are plans to restore school prayers in some areas), but children are still expected to participate in the ritual morning pledge of allegiance to the American flag in many schools (although the words ‘under God’ are optional!).
-With the exception of a few private and some parochial schools, school uniforms are rare, although they’re becoming more popular at public schools, particularly in large cities.
+With the exception of a few private schools, school uniforms are rare, although they’re becoming more popular at charter schools, particularly in large cities.

 Educational standards in the US

-In the last decade or so, there has been extensive debate over the declining standards and low achievements of American students, particularly when compared with students in other leading industrialised countries such as Germany and Japan (and even countries such as Korea and Taiwan).
+In the last decade or so, there has been extensive debate over the declining standards and low achievements of American students, particularly when compared with students in other leading industrialized countries such as Germany and Japan.
 In tests given to American and foreign students, the US has had a poor showing.
-American high school students and graduates (from public and private schools) score particularly badly in mathematics (math) and science, many can barely read or write, and most know virtually nothing of the wider world or even their own history.
-Even colleges and universities haven’t escaped censure and have been criticised for being too expensive, extravagant, having poor teaching standards, and inadequate planning.
+American high school students and graduates (from public and private schools) ranked 31st worldwide in math, science and reading.
+To address this, the federal government has introduced standardized testing in schools to measure achievement and to distribute funds accordingly.
+Parents can take a look at schools’ average scores on these tests to get an idea of how they compare.

 Schools for foreigners in the US